What is the Purpose of Workers’ Compensation and Injury Management? (2019 Update)

-This process entails the involvement of three parties; the employer, the injured worker and the nominated treating doctor.
-These parties are of major focus in this process, as they navigate the management of injury or settlement of a claim.
+This process entails the involvement of three parties: The employer, the injured worker and also the nominated treating doctor.
+These parties are of major focus in this process, due to the fact that they navigate the management of injury or settlement of a claim.

-It is financial assistance granted to employees who become injured or ill as a direct result from work.
-This monetary compensation can be recognised in the forms of;
+Workers compensation is financial assistance granted to employees who become injured or ill because of an incident at work.
+Further, this monetary compensation can be recognised in the forms of:

 - Weekly payments to cover loss of earnings